 The Brotherhood had grown and gained adherents, but there were problems for Luelling’s happy band.
-The biggest of these was the inconvenient fact that California society just wasn’t hospitable to their vision of the world.
+The biggest of these was the inconvenient fact that California society just wasn’t hospitable to their vision of the world — most Californians liked their social customs and institutions of monogamy, courtship, and marriage, thank you very much, and regarded anyone advocating a throwing-off of that yoke as a serious threat to the social order.
 Luelling decided he needed to lead his flock into a wilderness somewhere, where they might create a whole new society, a society founded on their own principles.
 In such a place, the Brotherhood could demonstrate the soundness of its philosophy without interference and judgment from a prim, preachy, overdressed mainstream society.

 So Luelling sold his beautiful farm and, taking all the money, invested it in a schooner — the Santiago.
 Its destination: Honduras.

 Realizing belatedly what he was up to, Luelling’s wife rushed to court to swear out a “writ de lunatico inquirendo.”
 What the old man had in mind would leave her and their children — all but the two boys who were going with him — homeless, penniless and dependent on charity.
 The courts were very sympathetic, and soon there were cops looking for Luelling.
 He quickly went into hiding, waiting until the schooner had sailed out to the Golden Gate before stealthily paddling out into the bay under cover of darkness to join his fellow travelers aboard ship.